ayush51/tutorial/tutorial.md

 #### The REST API

 The REST API allows you to tightly integrate Surfly into your website.
 You can delete, create, update and retrieve information on your agents, sessions and the incoming queue.
-Using the REST API allows for a more programmatical approach towards integration.
+Using the REST API allows for a more programmatical approach towards integration, and can be used to add the co-browsing technology into your own product.

 <a name="reseller information"></a>
 #### Resellers